weefbellington/screenplay/README.md

 #####4.3 Managing configuration changes

-By default, when a configuration change occurs, when `Screenplay#tearDownVisibleScenes` is called, a Scene's view is released and a new one is created.
-If instead you would like a scene and its view to be retained on configuration changes, override `Stage.teardownOnConfigurationChanges` to return `false`.
+By default, when a configuration change occurs, when `Screenplay#tearDownVisibleStages` is called, each Stage's view is released and a new one is created.
+If instead you would like a Stage and its view to be retained on configuration changes, override `Stage.teardownOnConfigurationChanges` to return `false`.
 Keep in mind that setting this to `false` means that the XML for the view will not be reloaded when a configuration change occurs.

 ###5.
 Odds and ends

 The Screenplay object also exposes a `isTransitioning` method.
-This is useful for preventing multiple button presses while two Scenes are in transition:
+This is useful for preventing multiple button presses while two Stages are in transition:

 ```java
     @Override